 What’s it all about?

-At the beginning of December, I made my children sit down and write a letter to Santa to explain just what they wanted him to bring down the chimney.
-The two-year-old had a simple request – Smarties – but the eldest asked for something that I had never heard of involving unicorns and slime.
+At the beginning of December, I made my children write a letter to Santa to explain just what they wanted him to bring down the chimney.
+The two-year-old had a simple request—Smarties—but the eldest asked for something that I had never heard of: unicorns and slime.
 Where on earth did she get that idea from?
 Perhaps this paper has the answer.

 Why does it matter?

 Children watch, on average, 2 1/2 hours of television a day.
-If they only whispered to Santa what they really, really want they might be disappointed.
-Take a look at their viewing habits and you might gain some valuable insight into their deepest desires.
-Alternatively, don’t let them watch any television and they might be happy with that generic dolls house.
+If they only whispered to Santa what they really, really wanted, they might be disappointed.
+If you examine their viewing habits, you might gain valuable insight into their deepest desires.
+Alternatively, if you don’t let them watch any television, they might be happy with that generic dolls house.

 The Bottom Line?

-Unicorn Poopsie Slime Surprise is a real thing according to my 7 year old.
+My 7-year-old believes that Unicorn Poopsie Slime Surprises are real.
 I must keep her away from the television in the future.

 Reviewed by: Andy Tagg

-Article 2: Infant behavioral responses to infant-directed singing and other maternal interactions
+Article 2: Infant behavioural responses to infant-directed singing and other maternal interactions

 What’s it about?

-One of the methods of distraction employed by one of our play therapists is not blowing bubbles or playing episodes of Peppa Pig on the iPad, but her voice.
-Nothing more expensive than simply singing to children to soothe their anxieties and I have honestly seen children fall asleep during a painful procedure to her dulcet tones.
+One of the distraction methods employed by one of our play therapists is not blowing bubbles or playing episodes of Peppa Pig on the iPad, but her voice.
+There is nothing more expensive than simply singing to children to soothe their anxieties, and I have honestly seen children fall asleep during a painful procedure to her dulcet tones.

-Given the amount of singing that occurs at Christmas I wondered if there is any evidence behind this?
+Given the amount of singing at Christmas, I wondered if there was any evidence behind this.
 And there is!

-A professor of Music Therapy (Shannon de l’Etoil) has investigated the impact that a mother’s song has on their infants.
-Her pivotal work examined 6 different approaches to engaging a 6-9 month old: their mother singing an assigned song, their mother singing a song of the mother’s choice, both mother and infant listening to recorded music, the mother reading a book, the mother playing with a toy and a stranger singing an assigned song.
-All approaches were videotaped and a bespoke cognitive score demonstrated engagement through singing was as powerful as by book or toy and much higher than if recorded music was used.
-There was evidence that if initial infant responses were negative the mother’s would adjust the tone and pitch of their voice to re-engage them.
+A professor of Music Therapy (Shannon de l’Etoil) has investigated a mother’s song’s impact on their infants.
+Her pivotal work examined six different approaches to engaging a 6-9 month-old: their mother singing an assigned song, their mother singing a song of the mother’s choice, both mother and infant listening to recorded music, the mother reading a book, the mother playing with a toy and a stranger singing an assigned song.
+All approaches were videotaped, and a bespoke cognitive score demonstrated that engagement through singing was as powerful as by book or toy and much higher than if recorded music was used.
+There was evidence that if initial infant responses were negative, the mothers would adjust the tone and pitch of their voices to re-engage them.

 Clinical Relevant Bottom Line

 Singing frees the soul and is a popular Christmas pastime.
-Maybe if you’ve run out of bubbles or your ipad is out of juice perhaps consider asking the mother to sing to the infant* you are cannulating, you never know it may help!
+If you’ve run out of bubbles or your iPad is out of juice, perhaps consider asking the mother to sing to the infant* you are cannulating.
+You never know; it may help!

 Reviewed by: Damian Roland